 Our climate is sometimes what attracts people to the area.
 The combination of warm dry winters and comfortable summers (low humidity) draws new residents and tourists.
 Some retirees talk about having better health associated with the weather.
 We might get a couple of incidents of snow, but it does not stick around for more than a day or so if that.

 St George Homes - Building Style

-The building style of St George homes are unique to the area and are largely southwest design, some pueblo and adobe.
+The building style of St George homes is unique to the area and is largely southwest design, some pueblo, and adobe.
 A few modern mixes exist between southwestern, Mediterranean, adobe.
 Most new homes are stucco exterior with perhaps being faced with the red rock and some hipped roof raised entry designs.
 Both 2 car and 3 car garage homes abound here.
 Desert landscaping seems to be the most popular because of low fuss and cost to maintain it in the arid and more parched desert type of dwelling.
 Homes with grass to abound, just perhaps not as much as those going in now or reverting to zero scape landscape maintenance.
-Most desert type bush or shrubs are drip fed.
+Most desert type bush or shrubs are drip-fed.
 Various red rock finishes are typically used to cover the red dirt.

 Culture and the Arts

 The area offers many St George culture and the arts events, from the St George Musical Theater, Tuacahn Amphitheater, arts festivals, and just north the world-famous Shakespearean Festival.

 St George has many events.
 It is home to the St George Marathon and many more St George area events.

 If you need to know things like how St George schools test scores stack up against the test scores nationally or student-teacher ratios or class size, enrollment or ethnicity, our St George Schools page is comprehensive and gives some of the best outsource links available.